KenZhu2525/CSC305/test/ABTEST.md

 **Metric (from the HEART grid):** Engagement

-**Hypothesis:** We hypothesize that incorporating social features into the app, such as a chat room for users to discuss pixel placements, will lead to higher user engagement.
+**Hypothesis:** We hypothesize that incorporating social features into the app, such as a chat room for users to discuss pixel placements, will lead to higher average engagement time.
 Users who interact with others and collaborate are likely to spend more time in the app.

 **Experiment:**
 - **Audiences:** Assign 50% of users to the experiment group, and the other 50% to the control group.